e271828e/Flight.jl/prototypes/kernel/NOTES.md

 condition is what does not resolve, and the collected read-set violations *are* folded in, so the file now shows both dispositions side by side.

-The backend seam behaved exactly as §14.8 predicts, with one honest limit.
+The backend seam behaved exactly as §14.8 predicts. `LevenbergMarquardt`'s `solve` is forty-odd lines — a damping loop, a small dense solve, the per-residual box test as its own stopping rule — and it converges the one-step linear problem in 3 iterations / 4 evaluations and the nonlinear one in 4 / 5, which is §14.7's "quadratic, ~5–15 evaluations" on a two-equation model.
+The one decision worth recording is the *acceptance* test, which measures `‖r ./ tol‖` rather than raw `norm(r)`. §14.8 puts the normalization on the derivative-free objective, but its reason is not the backend's: a raw norm sums forces against moments, and on a problem whose residuals differ by orders of magnitude in physical scale *and* whose box is active it can reject every projected step and stall short of a point the box test would accept.
+In the least-squares register the section's own sentence settles it — "the tolerances *are* the stopping criterion … LM's damping loop testing exactly what the service will re-test" — so descent test and stopping rule are read in the same units, and `_scaled_norm` is a fold rather than `norm(r ./ tol)` so it costs no temporary.
+The division is what makes a non-positive tolerance a *setup* error rather than a numerical curiosity: `tol = 0` sends the acceptance test to `Inf`/`NaN`, every trial step is rejected, and the solve returns `:stalled` at the guess — so the collecting pass now requires each tolerance finite and `> 0`, beside the `lower ≤ upper` clause and for the same reason, that a bound no arithmetic can honor is the problem being malformed.
+Neither iteration count
-`LevenbergMarquardt`'s `solve` is forty-odd lines — a damping loop, a small dense solve, the per-residual box test as its own stopping rule — and it converges the one-step linear problem in 3 iterations / 4 evaluations and the nonlinear one in 4 / 5, which is §14.7's "quadratic, ~5–15 evaluations" on a two-equation model.
-The limit is the *acceptance* test: it compares raw `norm(r)`, which is the "sums forces against moments" weakness §14.8 names for the derivative-free objective, transplanted onto the accept/reject decision.
-On a problem whose residuals differ by orders of magnitude in physical scale *and* whose box is active, the raw norm can reject every projected step and stall short of a point the box test would accept; the saturated-decision fixture is the one that ran into it, and it is posed one-decision (an actuator limit under a slack force balance) rather than two so that the property under test — converged, at a bound, with the bound named — is not hostage to that.
-The remedy, if it ever matters, is one line: accept on `norm(r ./ tol)`, the normalization §14.8 already specifies for the fallback objective, moved onto the descent test.
+moved: still 3/4 and 4/5.

 One trap cost an afternoon and is worth recording because it is invisible in the diff.
 The store bundle keys its per-eltype buffers by `Symbol(L)`, and